-Two-thirds of the graduating class of 2016/17 earned at least one Associate Degree right before graduating from AOC.
-Of the 2016/17 AOC graduates who continued their education, 52 percent attended only COC, 47 percent attended a four-year institution only, and one percent attended a two-year (not COC).
-Note: Post-secondary enrollment data is as of July 2018.
+A little over half of AOC graduating seniors earned at least one associate degree.
+Of the 2017/18 AOC graduates who continued their education, 98 percent attended only COC, while two percent attended a four-year (not COC).
+Note: Post-secondary enrollment data is as of August 2019.

-See Figure 5 for overall percentages of enrollment at COC, other two-year colleges and at four-year colleges for the 2016/17 AOC graduates.
+See Figure 5 for overall percentages of enrollment at COC and at four-year colleges for the 2017/18 AOC graduates.

-Figure 5 Percent of AOC Alumni Enrolled in College: Graduating Classes of 2016/17
+Figure 5 Percent of AOC Alumni Enrolled in College: Graduating Classes of 2017/18